CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PTM-Set-and-Unset-Commands.md

 ## nv set router ptm enable

 Turns PTM on or off.
-When on, PTM perfoms additional checks to ensure that routing adjacencies form only on links that have connectivity and that conform to the specification that `ptmd` defines.
+When on, PTM performs additional checks to ensure that routing adjacencies form only on links that have connectivity and that conform to the specification that `ptmd` defines.

 The default setting is `off`.